-Information for parents - Year 7 Secondary school vaccine program
+Information for parents - Year 7 (or age equivalent, 12-13 years) and Year 10 (or age equivalent) Secondary school vaccine program

 The protection provided by some childhood immunisations fades over time and needs to be boosted in adolescence.